- 24 min ago On Sonakshi Sinha’s Birthday, Her Top 7 Saree Looks From Lootera That Will Leave You Saree-Inspired

 People with epilepsy have seizures due to abnormal electrical activity in the brain.
 A seizure is a sudden and uncontrolled disturbance in the brain which can lead to changes in one's behaviour, feelings, movements, and levels of consciousness.
 Each seizure may not only be life-threatening to the patient, but repeated seizures can also cause significant brain damage.

-An individual is said to have refractory epilepsy when the medication fails to bring their seizures under control.
+An individual is said to have refractory epilepsy when the medications fail to bring their seizures under control.
 Refractory epilepsy is also known as uncontrolled, intractable, or drug-resistant epilepsy.
-Studies have shown as much as 10 per cent of the population of the world goes through seizure at least once in their lifetime, one-third of whom develop epilepsy .
+Studies have shown as much as 10 percent of the world's population experiences seizure at least once in their lifetime, one-third of whom develop epilepsy .

 Most newly diagnosed epileptic patients will become seizure-free on their initial anti-epileptic drug therapy; however, about 30 per cent continue to experience seizures despite trials with multiple anti-epileptic drugs and are diagnosed as having refractory epilepsy .